Lauraldehyde/github-slideshow/_posts/0000-01-02-Lauraldehyde.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Lauraldehyde's slide!"
 ---
-When all is blood, blood is all - Mia Corvere
+When all is blood, blood is all - Mia Corvere <br>
 Use the left arrow to go back!